Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Prototype implementation:

 \subsection{Filtering of fix-commit candidates}

 In order to reduce the amount of processed data, we choose to perform a reasonably safe preliminary pruning on the whole set of commits.
 We select a subset of the commits in the repository based on the NVD publication date of the vulnerability.
-In addition, we discard commits that do not change at least one code file by means of filtering on extensions (e.g. commits that just change the documentation of the project).
+In addition, we discard commits that do not change at least one code file by means of filtering on extensions (e.g., commits that just change the documentation of the project).
 The process eventually generates the actual set of commits that we treat as candidate fix commits.

-To determine the strategy for filtering the commits based on the distance from the CVE publication, we computed the difference between the fix commits and the CVE publication date and plotted it in Figure \ref{fig:selection_commit_distance}.
+To determine the strategy for filtering the commits based on the distance from the CVE publication, we computed the difference between the fix commits and the CVE publication date and plotted it in \Cref{fig:selection_commit_distance}.
 The commit distance is the number of commits that can be found between the fix commit timestamp and the CVE publication timestamp, and the days distance is the number of days between these two timestamps.
 When the number is negative, this means that the fix commit was before the CVE publication.
 When the number is positive, the fix commit was after the CVE publication.
 The y-axis reports the indices of the vulnerabilities sorted by publication date of the vulnerability, thus y = 0 stands for the oldest vulnerability in the data.

-From Figure \ref{fig:selection_commit_distance}, it can be found that various fixes are far away from the CVE publication date.
-Therefore, trying to determine an CVE publication date based interval that captures all commits would result in a very large number of candidate commits, which requires a lot of computation.
+From \Cref{fig:selection_commit_distance}, we can observe that various fixes are far away from the CVE publication date.
+Therefore, trying to determine an interval that captures all commits, based on the CVE publication date, would result in a too large number of candidate commits, which would be impractical to treat.
+Please consider that this filtering could hinder the recall of the approach.
+Nevertheless, the interval should be selected to find the correct balance between lower recall and higher scalability.

-We assume that a smaller number of candidate commits lead to better ranking results; therefore the objective is to determine an interval that has high precision (low number of candidates) with recall (percentage of fixes present among the candidates) as high as possible.

 To come to an initial selection of candidate commits, we select all commits within two years before and one hundred days after the release date with a maximum number of commits of respectively 5215 and 100 commits.
-This selection strategy, visualized in Figure \ref{fig:selection_visualized}, results in a selection recall of \selectionrecall{}\% but reduces the number of commits to \filterpercentage{}\%.
+This selection strategy, visualized in \Cref{fig:selection_visualized}, results in a selection recall of \selectionrecall{}\% but reduces the number of commits to \filterpercentage{}\%.

 After we determine this commit interval, we select all commits within it.
 From this selection, commits that do not change the actual code can be discarded since a fix commit should at least change one code file.
 This can be achieved through the criterion that a commit should have changed at least one file with a relevant extension.
 The exact list of those considered in our implementation is: \texttt{["java", "c", "cpp", "h", "py", "js", "xml", "go", "rb", "php", "sh", "scale", "lua", "m", "pl", "ts", "swift", "sql", "groovy", "erl", "swf", "vue", "bat", "s", "ejs", "yaml", "yml", "jar"]}.